Oko (orisha)

 Oko, also known as Ocô in Brazil, was an Orisha.
-In Nigeria and the Benin Republic, he was a strong hunter & farming deity as well as a fighter against sorcery.
+In Nigeria and the Benin Republic, he was a strong hunter and farming deity, as well as a fighter against sorcery.
 He was associated with the annual new harvest of the white African yam.
-Among the deities, he was considered as a close friend of Oosa Ogiyan and Shango, as well as a one time husband of Oya and Yemoja.
-Bees are considered the messengers of Oko.
+Among the deities, he was considered a close friend of Oosa, Ogiyan and Shango, as well as a one-time husband of Oya and Yemoja.
+Bees are said to be the messengers of Oko.

-In Brazilian Candomblé, he represents one of the Orisha of agriculture, together with Ogum.
-According to Prandi, Oko songs and myths are remembered, but the presence in celebrations is rare.
-In his representation, he had a wooden staff, plays a flute of bones and wears white.
+In Brazilian Candomblé, he represents one of the Orishas of agriculture, together with Ogum.
+According to Prandi, Oko songs and myths are remembered, but their presence in celebrations is rare.
+In his representation, he had a wooden staff, played a flute of bones, and wore white.
 Oko is syncretized with Saint Isidore among Cuban orisha practitioners of Santería (Lucumí) and Regla de Ocha.